Technological utopianism: Criticisms

 According to Ronald Adler and Russell Proctor, mediated communication such as phone calls, instant messaging and text messaging are steps towards a utopian world in which one can easily contact another regardless of time or location.
 However, mediated communication removes many aspects that are helpful in transferring messages.
 As it stands as of 2022, most text, email, and instant messages offer fewer nonverbal cues about the speaker's feelings than do face-to-face encounters.
 This makes it so that mediated communication can easily be misconstrued and the intended message is not properly conveyed.
 With the absence of tone, body language, and environmental context, the chance of a misunderstanding is much higher, rendering the communication ineffective.
 In fact, mediated technology can be seen from a dystopian view because it can be detrimental to effective interpersonal communication.
 These criticisms would only apply to messages that are prone to misinterpretation as not every text based communication requires contextual cues.
-The limitations of lacking tone and body language in text based communication are likely to be mitigated by video and augmented reality versions of digital communication technologies.
+The limitations of lacking tone and body language in text-based communication could potentially be mitigated by video and augmented reality versions of digital communication technologies.

 In 2019, philosopher Nick Bostrom introduced the notion of a vulnerable world, "one in which there is some level of technological development at which civilization almost certainly gets devastated by default", citing the risks of a pandemic caused by a DIY biohacker, or an arms race triggered by the development of novel armaments.
 He writes that "Technology policy should not unquestioningly assume that all technological progress is beneficial, or that complete scientific openness is always best, or that the world has the capacity to manage any potential downside of a technology after it is invented."